 Step 1: The Office of Administrative Hearings reviews your appeal.

-The Office of Administrative Hearingsis an independent New York State agency.
+The Office of Administrative Hearings is an independent New York State agency.
 It is not connected with us.
 Medicare and Medicaid oversee its work.

 We will send the information about your appeal to this organization.
 This information is called your “case file.”
 We will send you a free copy of your case file.